Serge Chermayeff: Books and awards

 He wrote several books, including Community and Privacy with Christopher Alexander in 1964 and The Shape of Community with Alexander Tzonis in 1971.
 He died in 1996 in Wellfleet.
 Chermayeff's architectural drawings, project records, photographs, correspondence, teaching and writing papers, and research files are held by the Dept. of Drawings & Archives at Avery Architectural and Fine Arts Library at Columbia University.

 In 1980 he was awarded the Sir Misha Black award and was added to the College of Medallists.

 Descendants

 His son Ivan Chermayeff was a prominent graphic designer and a founding partner of New York-based design studio Chermayeff & Geismar.

 Another son Peter Chermayeff is a prominent architect best known for his design of aquariums, with colleagues, while a founding partner at Cambridge Seven Associates, from 1962 to 1998, at Chermayeff, Sollogub and Poole, 1998–2005, at Chermayeff & Poole, 2005–2009 and currently at Peter Chermayeff LLC.

 His grandson Sam Chermayeff is an architect and furniture designer in Berlin.

+His granddaughter, Maro Chermayeff is a documentary producer based in New York City.
+She is a president and partner at Show Of Force.